 Nov 10, 2025, 7-8 pm

-Read, discuss, and connect with other writers and readers in our community.
+Read, discuss, and connect with Henrico community.

 Surbhi Bansal is an award-winning physician and Associate Professor of Ophthalmology at Virginia Commonwealth University.
 She has published extensively in medical journals such as Clinical Ophthalmology and American Journal of Ophthalmology, and contributed chapters to The History of Glaucoma and A New History of Cataract Surgery.
 Born and raised in India, Surbhi moved to the United States at age thirteen.
 She completed her medical studies at University at Buffalo in New York and University of Michigan at Ann Arbor.
 Surbhi lives in Richmond, Virginia, with her husband and two children.